ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 **Input**: The user holds a dog / a cat / a dog or cat image in front of the Camera.

 **Process**:
-- First, the Camera captures the visual data in front of it into an image.
+- First, the Camera captures the visual data before it into an image.
-- Then, the Detection Model detects and classifies pet(s) in the captured image.
+- Next, the Detection Model detects and classifies pet(s) in the captured image.
-- Next, the Courier sends the captured image and detection results to the Kubernetes Service `restapi-svc` on the cluster.
+- After that, the Courier sends the captured image and detection results to the Kubernetes Service `restapi-svc` on the cluster.
-- `restapi-svc` then forwards these data to one of the REST API Pods running on of the worker nodes.
+- `restapi-svc` then forwards these data to one of the REST API Pods running on one of the worker nodes.
 - The REST API Pod receiving the data creates a notification from them and sends it to the TNB.
 - Lastly, the TNB notifies the user about the new captured image and detection results on Telegram.